mcrotti-gel/aggV2_combining_queries/README.md

 This is the list of chunk names and full file paths to both the genotype and functional annotation VCFs.
 This can be found under
 `GEL data resources > aggregations > gel_mainProgramme > aggv2 > genomic > additional data > chunk names > aggv2_chunk_names.bed`

-### severity_scale

-This file lists the severity of variants.
-It can be found under `GEL data resources > aggregations > gel_mainProgramme > somAgg > v0.2 > additional data > vep severity scale > VEP_severity_scale_2020.txt`.

-### severity

-With this parameter we choose the severity of variants we are interested in for our query.
-For example, if you want look only at missense variants or worse, the input value would be `missense`.
-It can be omitted if the parameter `worst_consequence` is set to `no`.

 ### expression

 This parameter defines the bcftools filter of your query.
 See bcftools `EXPRESSIONS` for accepted filters https://samtools.github.io/bcftools/bcftools.html#expressions.